 Shot Quality is the foundation, measuring each individual shot – both on and off the course.
 Shot Quality takes into account distance, lie, end result and other factors that impact the difficulty of each shot.

-Shot Quality is represented as a number between 0 and 200, with 100 being the quality expected of a shot by a typical PGA Tour player and 200 representing “perfection”, such as a hole-in-one or a hole out from the fairway.
+Shot Quality is represented as a number between 0 and 200.
+Zero represents the worst possible outcome, such as a lost ball or hitting out of bounds; 100 is the quality expected of a shot by a typical male tour player; and 200 representing “statistical perfection”, such as a hole-in-one or a hole out from the fairway.

 Player Quality works on the same scale and is created via a proprietary Clippd Algorithm that rolls up all of the shots a player hits.
 Based on those shots, the algorithm predicts how well the golfer will play the next time they step up to hit a ball.

-Like Shot Quality, Player Quality is represented as a number between 0 and 200, with 100 being an approximation for PGA Tour standard and 108 being an approximation for a top-25 player on the PGA Tour.
+Like Shot Quality, Player Quality is represented as a number between 0 and 200, with 100 representing male tour standard.

-Player Quality can be viewed overall, but also broken down to the specific facets of the game such as Off The Tee (OTT) or Putting (PUTT).
+Player Quality is dynamic and more sensitive to current form than handicap.
+It can be viewed overall, but also broken down to the specific parts of the game such as Off The Tee (OTT) or Putting (PUTT).
 We use Machine Learning to then measure what happens and see how accurate we were.

-Over time the machine gets smarter and more tailored to the individual, giving you a truly unique insight into your playing ability.
+Over time, Clippd's AI smarter and more tailored to the individual, giving unique insights into the golfer's playing ability.